steaward/easy-proxy/README.md

 # easy-proxy
+Forked an old project and made it work again.

 Mass proxy distribution made easy with the DigitalOcean API

 Only works with Ubutunu at the moment.
 Uses squid3 as the fowarding proxy on the server.